Sania Saeed

 Sania Saeed (ثانِیہ سعِید) is a Pakistani actress and television host who works mainly in television and theatre.
-Saeed is the recipient of numerous accolades including one PTV Awards, four Hum Awards and four Lux Style Awards.
+Saeed is the recipient of numerous accolades including one PTV Award, four Hum Awards and four Lux Style Awards.

 She first appeared on television in a street theatre play, televised for 8 March, for the program Aadhi Duniya in 1989.
 The play was Aurat.
 She was the first announcer for Network Television Marketing, Karachi center.
-She then appeared in Haseena Moin's serial Aahat, directed by Sahira Kazmi, followed by Anwar Maqsood's Sitara Aur Mehrunissa directed by Zark in 1991 and 1992 respectively, which shot Sania to her stardom in the Pakistani television Industry.
-Sania has been working in theatre and television for over two decades.
+She then appeared in Haseena Moin's serial Aahat, directed by Sahira Kazmi, followed by Anwar Maqsood's Sitara Aur Mehrunissa directed by Zark in 1991 and 1992 respectively, which shot Sania to stardom in the Pakistani television Industry.
+Sania has been working in theatre and television for over three decades.

 Early life and education

 Saeed was born on 28 August 1972 in Karachi, Pakistan.
 Her father Mansoor Saeed was a playwriter and a theater practitioner being an active member of the theater group Dastak which was formed in 1982.
-She got her early education from St Joseph's Convent School, Karachi.

 Saeed started her career at a young age by performing in street theatre and as a voice over artist for other productions.
 She could understand and speak Punjabi as well.